superfunc/maybe/readme.md

 Module documentation is available [here](doc/maybe.html).

-*Why Not Just use Option[T]?*: For a moment, I thought this library had been made obsolete when option was added to Nim, but I just had an idea for a very useful improvement.
-I plan to add a macro which will make it impossible to misuse Maybe[T], giving it a key advantage over Option, which can throw exceptions if improperly used.
+*Why Not Just use Option[T]?*: In short, this library doesn't throw exceptions.
+It achieves this by using a macro to provide a safe
+pattern in which a valid can't be invalidly accessed, see `maybeCase` in the docs for further details.

 ## Installation
 Should be installed via [nimble](http://github.com/nimrod-code/nimble)